 There are many industries that require hazardous chemicals to continue with their manufacturing process.
 For instance, industries such as educational institutions, healthcare sectors, retail, and manufacturing industries need SDSs to manage a safe workplace for their employees.

-What are the SDS format Requirements?
+What are the SDS format requirements?

-So, how does an SDS look like?
-Well, it’s mainly a user-friendly 16-section long format that includes all safety details.
+So, what does an SDS look like?
+Well, it's mainly a user-friendly 16-section long format that includes all safety details.
 Moreover, the manufacturers must know that some of these parts of the document are also non-mandatory.
 Continue reading the following points to understand the SDS format in detail.

 Section 1: